Military takes control of Myanmar; Suu Kyi reported detained - WTMJ

 “We call on Burmese military leaders to release all government officials and civil society leaders and respect the will of the people of Burma as expressed in democratic elections,” he wrote, using Myanmar’s former name.
 “The United States stands with the people of Burma in their aspirations for democracy, freedom, peace, and development.”

-Australian Foreign Minister Marise Payne issued a similar statement, also calling on the military to respect the rule of law and release the leaders it had detained.
+The office of the U.N. secretary-general was also among those to issue a statement condemning the developments as a “serious blow to democratic reforms.”

 The detention of the politicians and cuts in television signals and communication services on Monday were the first signs that plans to seize power were in motion.
 Phone and internet access to Naypyitaw was lost and Suu Kyi’s National League for Democracy party could not be reached.
-Phone service in other parts of the country was also reported down, though people were still able to use the internet.
+Phone service in other parts of the country was also reported down, though people were still able to use the internet in many areas.

 The Irrawaddy, an established online news service, reported that Suu Kyi, who as state counsellor is the nation’s top leader, and the country’s president, Win Myint, were both detained in the pre-dawn hours.
 The news service cited Myo Nyunt, a spokesman for the NLD.